New Student Checklist

 Activate your account

-Set Up Your Shoreline Network AccountOnce accepted, you'll receive instructions via email to activate your network account.
-You'll need this to connect to campus wifi, log into Canvas, and access many other on-campus and online systems.
+Set Up Your Shoreline Network AccountOnce you have registered for classses, you'll receive instructions via email to activate your network account.
+You'll need this to access your Office 365 applications, as well as many other on-campus and online systems.

 Check your email for instructions.

 Pay Tuition & FeesPay your tuition and fees on time so you don't get dropped from classes.
 Even if you got financial aid or scholarships, you may still have to take action to apply those funds to your balance.

 Pay tuition costs and fees

 More you can do, to prepare to succeedGet the support you need

 Meet with specialists who can help you with funding, housing, food, and transportation

 Transfer your credits from AP exams, IB exams, or other colleges.